icse-2025/PyCT-Implement-Transformer/README.md

-Here's a revised version of your "README" for the DNN Concolic Testing with Transformer project:

----

 # DNN Concolic Testing with Transformer

 This project implements concolic testing on a Transformer model to enhance its robustness and performance evaluation.